Faculty Development Resources

 The Promotion through the Ranks program is a series of workshops offered to all faculty members about the policies, processes, and expectations during the appointments and promotions process.
-The workshops are separated by academic track in order to ensure faculty members receive appointments and promotions data and information about their individual track.
-The workshops include a panel discussion with senior administrators, recently promoted faculty members, and senior faculty members who have served on appointments and promotions committee.
+The workshops are separated by academic track to ensure faculty members receive appointments and promotions data and information about their individual track.
+The workshops include a panel discussion with senior administrators, recently promoted faculty members, and senior faculty members who have served on the appointments and promotions committee.

 New Faculty Welcome Breakfast Series